NilsKr/JD08PatchManager/README.md

 others at various times.

 That's where this tool comes in.
 One can open two .svd files and copy patches from one to the other.

+## Usage

+Patches are copied from one list/file to the other by selecting the position where the patch should be copied to (in the target list), selecting the patch to be copied (in the source list), and then clicking the appropriate button to copy the patch left to right or vice versa.

+After the patch has been copied, the selection on the target list will automatically move to the next item for your convenience.
+At the end of the list, it will wrap around to the first item.

+Double-clicking an item in the source list also copies the patch.

-Edits will be in memory unless Save is clicked explicitly.
-CTRL-click on Save allows for "Save as" functionality.
+Edits will be in memory only unless Save is clicked explicitly.

+CTRL-click on Save provides "Save as" functionality.

 While the file hasn't been saved, one can revert the selected patch or all patches to the state in which the .svd file was loaded.
+No other undo functionality is provided, so make sure you want to save the file as edited.

 One or two .svd file names can be passed on the command line so they get opened at startup.